chunkyen/rtmp-nginx-docker-lab/instructions/Lab01 Video Streaming using  RTMP with NGINX on Windows Server Container.md

 ###  2 Deploying RTMP NGINX containers using Dockerfile
-This section will outline the steps that will deploy all the containers required using Dockerfile.
+This section will outline the steps that will be used to deploy all the containers required using Dockerfile.
 The Dockerfile for each container are located in the lab01, container name subfolder.
 You can take a look at the content of each Dockerfile (e.g. c:\lab01\nginx1\dockerfile) Sample below